 He performs his one-man shows in schools throughout Australia and has also travelled to perform in over 25 countries worldwide, including destinations such as Brazil, Mexico, Costa Rica, Spain, France, Portugal, South Africa and Hawaii.
 Lucas has been able to merge his many talents into a one-man performance that is highly interactive and informative about Australian Indigenous cultures.

-2017 also sees the publication of Lucas’s debut novel ‘Shaka Shaka Hawaii’, which tells the story of the magical international adventures of three young indigenous animal friends who love to surf and play in a band, The Proud Foots: Pat the Wombat, Koolaz Koala and Billy Blue-Tongue.
+Lucas’s debut novel ‘Shaka Shaka Hawaii’ was published in 2017, and his series of five books about The Proud Foots are all available from July 2019.
+The books tell the story of the magical international adventures of three young indigenous animal friends who love to surf and play in a band, The Proud Foots: Pat the Wombat, Koolaz Koala and Billy Blue-Tongue.

 Circular Rhythm presents Indigenous Australian culture in a dynamic, fun and informative show.
 Students learn about different aspects of Australian Indigenous culture through contemporary and interactive musical performance.

 Circular Rhythm is a solo performance featuring guitar, stomp box and didgeridoo plus other indigenous instruments including clap and boomerangs.
 The format is interactive with audience participation a key component.
 The songs performed in the show are all original compositions by awarded songwriter, Lucas Proudfoot.